Cong questions LIC's 'increased' holding in Adani Enterprises | Politics

 ''The revelation that LIC's holding in Adani Enterprises has increased while its stock value has fallen sharply once again strengthens the case for a JPC (Joint Parliamentary Committee) to investigate the PM-linked Adani 'Mega Scam','' Ramesh said on Twitter.

-He said ''serious questions'' began to be raised about the Adani Group on January 24, 2023 ''Now it turns out that LIC’s holding in Adani Enterprises had further increased to 4.26 percent by the end of March 2023,'' he said.
+He said ''serious questions'' were raised about the Adani Group on January 24, 2023 ''Now it turns out that LIC's holding in Adani Enterprises had further increased to 4.26 percent by the end of March 2023,'' he said.

 The LIC had on January 30 said it has an exposure of Rs 36,474.78 crore to Adani group's debt and equity, and the amount is less than one per cent of the national insurer's total investments.